Mother's Day

 Originally Published:

 I was super pregnant during Mother’s Day in 2018 — and gave birth 19 days later — and my husband and I celebrated the holiday.
 I felt like a mom, even though the baby was still in utero.
 I was still making sure I ate all the right foods, stayed away from unhealthy substances, exercised to make sure I was healthy enough to deliver our baby, and I went to all of my check-ups and ultrasounds.
 I had his best interests in mind at all times and was mothering him, in a way.
-That’s work, y’all.
-Not the same kind of work as it is now, obviously, but it totally counts.
+That’s being a mom, y’all.

 Should you celebrate Mother’s Day if you’re pregnant?